 For exercises like jogging and running, you generally won’t have to force much on your children as they already love to run.
 Jogging and running are good for cardiovascular health and helps to prevent high cholesterol and other related metabolic conditions.
 It is the most basic yet most important aerobic exercise for your kids.

 Planks might not be a fun exercise, but it is the most beneficial exercise when it comes to strength training.
 Planks keep your kid’s core and spine strong, along with posture and perfect balance.
-In order to get your kids to do planks, you can organise mini-competitions with other kids and spice it up.
+To get your kids to do planks, you can organise mini-competitions with other kids and spice them up.

 Kids love trampolines, isn’t it?
 Jumping can prove to be an excellent weight-bearing exercise.
 Jumping helps kids to strengthen their muscles and improve muscle balance and coordination.
 It is also good heart-pumping cardio.
 The best way to make your kids practice jumping is by handing them a skipping rope.
 A skipping rope will surely excite them to jump.

 What is the Recommended Amount of Physical Activity for Children?